riyanamanda/riyanamanda/README.md

 <h1 align="center">Hi 👋, I'm Riyan Amanda</h1>

 I’m a Laravel developer with over 4 years of experience, building dynamic and efficient web applications using the Laravel framework.
-Over the years, I’ve sharpened my skills in PHP and MVC architecture, delivering solid backend solutions for various projects. 🚀
+Over the years, I’ve sharpened my skills in PHP and MVC architecture, delivering solid web application solutions for various projects. 🚀

 Lately, I’ve been focusing on leveling up my skills by diving into **Spring Boot** and **React.js** to become a full-stack developer. 💻✨ I’m really enjoying learning more about **Java-based backend development** (Spring Boot) and **modern frontend technologies** (React.js).
 I’m excited about expanding my toolkit and creating even more powerful, scalable, and responsive web apps. 😎